 Trail staff aim to resolve problems as quickly as they can, but some things do take a long time.
 Please be patient if you do not see immediate resolution.

 The North Downs Way is predominantly for walkers.
 However of the 153 miles (246 kilometres), 31 miles (50 kms) are public bridleway, 21 miles (33 kms) are Byway or Restricted Byway and 30 miles (48 kms) are metalled road.
 Sections that can be cycled or ridden are shown on the Plan Your Trip page.
 Select Equestrian or Cycling on the interactive map.

-Your dog is welcome on North Downs Way.
+Your dog is welcome on the North Downs Way.
 Please take care when walking through areas with livestock especially when lambs and calves are present.

 Cows with calves are very protective and can be aggressive towards dogs.
 Try to avoid walking close to cows with calves, if you encounter any aggression release your dog, do not try to pick it up.